SultanAkduman/SultanAkduman/README.md

 ### Glad to see you here!

-It's Sultan🙋, a Jr.Back-end Developer candidate and Open Source Enthusiast from İstanbul, :tr:
+It's Sultan🙋, a Jr.Back-end Developer and Open Source Enthusiast from İstanbul, :tr:

 Check out this repository to learn more about me 🤓